-The National House Project works directly with children and adults at risk through service delivery and indirectly through funding others to do this on our behalf.
-Consequently The National House Project requires a safeguarding policy and procedures which safeguard those engaged in our activities and services.
+The National House Project works directly with children and young adults leaving care through service delivery and indirectly through funding others to do this on our behalf.
+Consequently, The National House Project requires a safeguarding policy and procedures which safeguard those engaged in our activities and services.